 Property managers have a task list that’s a mile long every day they get to work.
 Between coordinating repairs, dealing with tenants, and marketing rental properties, they work nonstop from beginning to end of the workday.

-At True Plumbers, we work with property managers regularly.
+At True Plumbers & AC, we work with property managers regularly.
 To make their jobs easier, we decided to create this guide with five emergency contacts every property manager needs in Plant City, Lakeland, Winter Haven, and nearby Central Florida areas.

 1. Have a 24/7 emergency plumber’s number on speed dial.